robertdotnet/Antique/AntiqueWeb/README.md

-#Brief description
+# About the website
-This website is ment to [briefly] describe me as an artist, as well as a programmer.
+This website is ment to **briefly** describe me as an artist, as well as a programmer.